 What to do if the whole speech feels off

 If the speech just doesn’t feel like you or something you’d be proud to read, don’t hesitate to ask for a rewrite!
 Most of the time, speech writers will allow for at least one total rewrite.

 You can say something like:

 - “Thank you for getting this draft to me.
 After reading it a few times, it just doesn’t sound like me.
 Could we please do a total rewrite?
 I really want the speech to feel fun and personal—do you need more information from me to make this possible?”

 - “Thank you for putting this together.
 It’s a nice speech, but it’s not what I was hoping for.
 Can we do a rewrite?
 I’d really like it to be more about the bride and her partner, equally.
 I like the quote at the end, but everything else feels too focused on the bride and me.
 What else would you like to know about the couple to help make this more personalized for them?

 What if you hate the speech?

 First, try not to panic!
-If you read through your draft and absolutely despise it and don’t think any of it is worth salvaging, that’s ok and you’re not out of luck!
+If you read through your draft and absolutely despise it, that’s ok and you’re not out of luck!